Adhura: Episode 6: "Hush Little Baby"

 While pulling out Rajat's body, police find another body in the dump.
 Adhiraj believes it is Ninad's.
 He tries to find out what must have happened.
 Adhiraj investigates in his own way and finds out that Suyash, Rajat and Dev assaulted Ninad on the last day and Coach Vyas and peon Devi Prasad were all involved in the case.
 Dev tries to flee from campus only to see mass murders in front of him pointing him to stay back.

 Vedant again has seizures and Supriya takes him to the hospital.
 In the flashback, Supriya was suffering from post partum depression and accidentally kills her newborn.
 Her husband commits suicide.

 Episode 7: "The Farewell"

-Dev is killed in front of everyone and it seems to have been sorted.
-But when Ninad's belongings are retrieved, Adhiraj finds a badge and he walks up to Malvika.
-When he asks her to confess, to which she denies.
-It is then revealed that Ninad was pushed to death from height by Malvika as she was always jealous of him for being closer to Adhiraj and considered him a third-wheel in their relationship.
-She is killed as well and Ninad's soul leaves for good.
+Dev is killed in front of everyone, and the situation initially seems resolved.
+However, when Ninad’s belongings are retrieved, Adhiraj finds a badge and approaches Malvika.
+He asks her to confess, but she denies everything.
+It is then revealed that Malvika pushed Ninad to his death, as she had always been jealous of his closeness to Adhiraj and saw him as a third wheel in their relationship.
+Malvika is also killed, and Ninad’s soul finally departs for good.

 Supriya tries to connect with her dead child's spirit and is possessed by someone else instead.
 She calls Adhiraj for help while he is leaving for the US.